mandarine8/learning-flask/README.md

 # learning-flask
-Discovering Flask Framework with some tutorials like Miguel Grinberg's one
+Discovering Flask Framework with some tutorials, like Miguel Grinberg's one